-At the Department of Labor’s Veterans’ Employment and Training Service, we know that training veterans for skilled work or helping them prepare for their next interview enhances their ability to live the American dream.
+At the Department of Labor’s Veterans’ Employment and Training Service (VETS), we know that training veterans for skilled work or helping them prepare for their next interview enhances their ability to live the American Dream.
 A steady, meaningful job provides security for both veterans and their families.

 Providing support to military spouses is an equally important part of the department’s goal to expand opportunities for all U.S. workers.
 Like veterans and transitioning service members, military spouses deserve assistance to achieve their personal career goals.

-- We lead a three-day DOL employment workshop, for transitioning service members and their spouses, as part of the Transition Assistance Program to prepare service members for things like resume writing, interview skills and salary negotiation.
+- We lead a three-day employment workshop, for transitioning service members and their spouses, as part of the Transition Assistance Program to prepare service members for things like resume writing, interview skills, and salary negotiation.
 Our course curriculum is also available for free online and in a new eBook.